Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem

 Moreover, $ P $ has 8 parameters if $ \talg = \text{hlT} $ and 7 if $ \talg = \text{blT} $.
 To ease notation, from now on we denote $ P = (512, \dist, o, r, \talg, s, f, 4) $ for any experiment in general, in the understanding that if $ \talg = \text{blT} $ the head fraction $ f $ is not present in the list $ P $.

-\item Each case will be analyzed using $ 50 $ randomly generated realizations of $ 512 $ rooms with Uniform, Poisson and Binomial distributions respectively i.e., $ P = (512, dist, o, r, \talg, s, f, 4) $, see \textsc{Figure} \ref{Fig Branch Strategies Tree}.
+\item Each case will be analyzed using $ 50 $ randomly generated realizations of $ 512 $ items with Uniform, Poisson and Binomial distributions respectively i.e., $ P = (512, dist, o, r, \talg, s, f, 4) $, see \textsc{Figure} \ref{Fig Branch Strategies Tree}.

 \item Given a standard setting $ P = (512, dist, o, r, \talg, s, f, 4) $ and a variable $ v \in \{ o, r, s, f \} $, we denote by $ P(v) $ the list of experiments where the variable $ v $ runs through its whole domain, see \textsc{Table} \ref{Tbl 50 realizations example} and \textsc{Figure} \ref{Fig Averaged Efficiencies Example} .